/blog/2-xfs-tests

 make menuconfig

 Inside menuconfig, you need to ensure some key variables are set.
-You can use the search function by pressing / and typing the variable name.
+You can use the search function by pressing / and typing the variable name, and then by pressing 1 on your keyboard, you will navigate to the variable..
 Make sure each of these is enabled with Y (built directly into the kernel, not as a module).

 • CONFIG_XFS_FS